dgleich/Research-Team/writing-notes.md

 * Don't start sentenes with acronyms.

 * Learn how to setup good tables.
 See <https://www.tug.org/pracjourn/2007-1/mori/mori.pdf>

+  Simple idea:
+  Use booktabs, \toprule, \midrule, \bottomrule
+  Use tabularx and X columns.

+  Generally, multicol and multirow aren't needed.

+  Use \smash and \llap and \rlap to just get little adjustments.

 * Learn how to use latexdiff

 * Learn when to use package subdepth

+  You need subdepth if you have a ton of mixed superscript, subscript pairs.
+  Compare $A_X$ vs $A_X^T$ vs $A_X^{}$.
+Note the alignment on the subscript $X$.
+  If you don't want to think about this, just use subdepth.